StellarSand/privacy-settings/Privacy Settings/Android-10.md

 ## Security

 #### Screen lock
 - Password, PIN or Pattern.
-Don't set to None or Swipe.
+Don't set to `None` or `Swipe`.

 After setting screen lock, tap on gear icon next to Screen lock.

-- Make pattern visible: Off (only available if Screen lock is set to Pattern)
+- Make pattern visible: Off (only available if Screen lock is set to `Pattern`)
 - Lock after screen timeout: Immediately
 - Power button instantly locks: On